taosdata/TDengine/docs/en/05-programming/03-insert.md

 ## SQL Examples

 Here are some brief examples for `INSERT` statement.
-You can execute these statements manually by TDengine CLI or TDengine Cloud Explorer or programmatically by TDengine connectors.
+You can execute these statements manually by TDengine CLI or TDengine Cloud Explorer or programmatically by TDengine client libraries.

 ### Insert Single Row